martimy/flow_analyzer/README.md

 The input to the Flow Analyzer app includes the following:

 - Network topology: The network topology must be in DOT format.
-The app allows the user to upload a network topology in DOT format or use the demo network.
+The app allows the user to upload a network topology in DOT format.

 - Traffic flow information: The traffic flow information must be in CSV format.
-The app also allows the user to create or edit traffic flow information.
+The app also allows the user to create or edit traffic flow information directly in the app.

 - Spanning Tree: You can choose to apply Spanning Tree on the network by clicking on the checkbox "Apply Spanning Tree" in the sidebar.
+The pp will select the root node based on its name (default) or using the "ID" attribute.
+See below.

 ## Output